ConTronTech/esp32-multicli/README.md

 Once everything is set up, enjoy monitoring your space with your newly configured ESP32-CAM setup!

+### Note about the esp

+The esp can only handle up to 3 cameras with a moderate amount of performance loss so this project is locked to only 2 cameras.

 ---

 Good luck with your project! 🚀👨‍💻